easyt0re/piecewiseLinearModel/README.md

 and previous results weren't wrong: when `samplingTime = 0.1 ms`, all problems went away

-it's just that this time scale was not reasonable
+it's just that this time scale was not reasonable and maybe we could do this with a reasonable sampling time

 let's recap and look at the result differently